ewerspej/epj.RouteGenerator/README.md

 ## Route registration (e.g. in .NET MAUI)

-[Miguel Delgado](https://github.com/mdelgadov) pointed out that routes can easily be registered like follows using reflection, e.g. when using .NET MAUI (thanks for this):
+[Miguel Delgado](https://github.com/mdelgadov) pointed out that routes *could* technically be registered like follows using reflection, e.g. when using .NET MAUI (thanks for this):

 ```c#
 foreach (var route in Routes.AllRoutes)